Generalizability theory: Comparison with classical test theory

 The focus of classical test theory (CTT) is on determining error of the measurement.
 Perhaps the most famous model of CTT is the equation $X = T + E$, where X is the observed score, T is the true score, and e is the error involved in measurement.
 Although e could represent many different types of error, such as rater or instrument error, CTT only allows us to estimate one type of error at a time.
 Essentially it throws all sources of error into one error term.
 This may be suitable in the context of highly controlled laboratory conditions, but variance is a part of everyday life.
 In field research, for example, it is unrealistic to expect that the conditions of measurement will remain constant.
 Generalizability theory acknowledges and allows for variability in assessment conditions that may affect measurements.
 The advantage of G theory lies in the fact that researchers can estimate what proportion of the total variance in the results is due to the individual factors that often vary in assessment, such as setting, time, items, and raters.

 Another important difference between CTT and G theory is that the latter approach takes into account how the consistency of outcomes may change if a measure is used to make absolute versus relative decisions.
-An example of an absolute, or criterion-referenced, decision would be when an individual's test score is compared to a cut-off score to determine eligibility or diagnosis (i.e. a child's score on an achievement test is used to determine eligibility for a gifted program).
-In contrast, an example of a relative, or norm-referenced, decision would be when the individual's test score is used to either (a) determine relative standing as compared to his/her peers (i.e. a child's score on a reading subtest is used to determine which reading group he/she is placed in), or (b) make intra-individual comparisons (i.e. comparing previous versus current performance within the same individual).
+An example of an absolute, or criterion-referenced, decision would be when an individual's test score is compared to a cut-off score to determine eligibility or diagnosis (e.g. a child's score on an achievement test is used to determine eligibility for a gifted program).
+In contrast, an example of a relative, or norm-referenced, decision would be when the individual's test score is used to either (a) determine relative standing as compared to his/her peers (i.e. a child's score on a reading subtest is used to determine which reading group he/she is placed in), or (b) make intra-individual comparisons (e.g. comparing previous versus current performance within the same individual).
 The type of decision that the researcher is interested in will determine which formula should be used to calculate the generalizability coefficient (similar to a reliability coefficient in CTT).